mbjoseph/wildfire-extremes/README.md

 ### Running the analysis

-To run everything, you can type the following command from a terminal:
+To run everything, you can type the following command from a terminal (e.g., the terminal pane in RStudio server):

 ```
 make